DanciuA004/Year3Project/diary.md

 # Diary

 ### Saturday the 7th of December, 2024
 Added transitions and animations to PowerPoint and submitted.
 Formatted interim report and added work from proof of concept reports.
+Added foundation code from Connect4 UML.
+Fixed issues with checkstyle not working, configured it, fix checkstyle errors on all classes.

 ### Friday the 6th of December, 2024
 Finished the powerpoint for submition tomorrrow and started thinking of script.